ClementPinard/Pytorch-Correlation-extension/README.md

 This [tutorial](http://pytorch.org/tutorials/advanced/cpp_extension.html) was used as a basis for implementation.

-- Build C++ and CUDA extensions by going into the `Correlation_Module/` folder and executing `python setup.py install`,
+- Build and Install C++ and CUDA extensions by executing `python setup.py install`,
 - Benchmark C++ vs. CUDA by running `python benchmark.py {cpu, cuda}`,
 - Run gradient checks on the code by running `python grad_check.py --backend {cpu, cuda}`.

 # Requirements

 This module is expected to compile for Pytorch `0.4.1`, on `Python > 3.5` and `Python 2.7`.

+# Installation

+this module is available on pip

+`pip install spatial-correlation-sampler`

 # Benchmark